The Monopoly Interview

 I think it’s a valid design exercise which neatly skirts the puzzle question trap.
 But more importantly, it’s fun.

 Interviews are a terror for the interviewee.
-And they're stressful for the interviewer, too.
-A design excercise centered around a salt-of-the-earth game like Monopoly is a great way to put both parties at ease.
+And they’re stressful for the interviewer, too.
+A design exercise centered around a salt-of-the-earth game like Monopoly is a great way to put both parties at ease.
 Lots of people have played Monopoly at some point, so you have a nice, common base of familiarity to work with.

 Anything is better than the “how would you write a routine to copy a file” interview question, but any company that asks an entertaining and useful interview question like this is already a winner in my book.